maarten-pennings/6502/5decoder/README.md

 And that is precisely the point.
 When A3=0, the left chip is active, when A3=1, the right chip is active.

-Note that a large part of the address decode is inside the two chips, but a small part is outside: the green part, and more specifically a single NOT gate.
+Note that a large part of the address decode is inside the two chips, but a small part is outside: the green part, in this case a single NOT gate.

-This is precisely the situation in [EEPROM only](../4ram/README.md#421-simple-address-decoding): we had two chips, and EEPROM and a RAM, and we used A15 with an inverter to select between the two.
+This is precisely the situation in [EEPROM/RAM](../4ram/README.md#421-simple-address-decoding): we had two chips, and EEPROM and a RAM, and we used A15 with an inverter to select between the two.

 ## 5.1.3.
 Four peripherals

 You might wonder if the "chip select line" approach scales.
 What happens if we have multiple memories or peripherals?
-Yes, the the CS architecture works, but the external address decoding logic increases.
+Yes, the CS architecture works, but the external address decoding logic increases.
+For example take the case of 4 memory chips (A,B, C, and D).

 ![Four peripheral chips](decoder4x8x4.png)

-Above we see the AND-gate pattern that was _inside_ the chip, now also emerge _outside_ the chip.
+We see the AND-gate pattern that was _inside_ the chip, now also emerge _outside_ the chip.

-This is the situation in the [next section](README.md#52-Implementation).
+This is the architecture that we aim for in [this chapter](README.md#52-Implementation).

 ## 5.1.4.
 Memory map

 The address decoding logic relates one-to-one to a _memory map_.

-The four chip memory decoder from the previous sections leads to this memory map.
+The memory decoder with the four memories (A, B, C and D) leads to this memory map.

 ![memory map of the four peripheral chips](map4x8x4.png)